DeadlyChambers/fantasy-scraper/README.md

 ## Simple Usage

+First off you will need to ensure you have chromedriver installed in your path [StackOverflow](https://stackoverflow.com/a/40556092/1248536).
+You should be able to set your path with `PATH="$PATH:/usr/local/bin/chromedriver"` or where ever your chromedriver is.
+If you can `which chromedriver` then you are good.

 To use the package, you should be able to pull your league id from NFL.com, email, you know your password, and whatever you want to use for a name of the league (this does not need to be the actually name of the league)